dekarrin/ictiobus/docs/fishi-usage.md

 times to give multiple possible patterns to match against.

     # define the int token as lexed by matching against a sequence of digits,
-    # but also by matching against the case-insensitve words "one", "two",
+    # but also by matching against the case-insensitive words "one", "two",
     # "three", "four", and "five":

     \d+                    %token int